 - Standard 5&10 opened in 1949, at 3445 California (now the location of Bryan’s Grocery,)

 - Next they expanded into the old Hickory Pit location at 3473 California (now Bryan’s Meats).

-- Third time was a charm, and here they remain at 3545 California Street.
+- Third time was the charm, and here they remain at 3545 California Street.

 - The third store opened in Tiburon’s Boardwalk Shopping Center in the early 50’s, and enjoyed over 40 years serving Marin customers before closing in 1996.